christopheramazur/namesorter/README.md

 java name sorter

 # Use
-Clone the repository
+Clone the repository and run java -jar NameSorter.jar

+A prompt should appear in your console, or a console should be provided if the .jar was run through another method.

-Run the program and provide the console an absolute or relative path to a file (e.g. <filename>.<extension>, ./<filename>.<extension>, ~/docs/<filename>.<extension>).
+Provide the console an absolute or relative path to a file (e.g. <filename>.<extension>, ./<filename>.<extension>, ~/docs/<filename>.<extension>).

-The file must consist of names in the format "Last Name, First Name\n"
+- The file must consist of names in the format "Last Name, First Name\n"

 The console will print the names alphabetically to the console, as well as to a file named <filename>-sorted.<extension> in the present directory.

+The console will display any errors that you have encountered, as well as the completion status.

+The program will exit.

+# Testing
+My apologies, I haven't used Java's testing before and between Maven and JUnit was not able to get tests running in time.

+Ideal tests for this program would be:
+- Validating filename input is handled or excepted
+- Validating data format is handled or excepted
+- Validating null data in lists is handled or excepted
+- Validating program exits on completion or exception

-# Structure
+# Extension, future work
-The launcher will generate a UI handler that contains a console.

-Text is taken in through this console and displayed back out through it as well.

-Once a valid filename is received, it is passed to a file handler which opens the file and reads text from it into an arraylist.

-The arraylist is accessed by the launcher and sent to the name sorter, where it is sorted.

-The sorted list is taken by the launcher and passed to the file handler to be written.
-The launcher will also pass the sorted list to the ui handler for display.

-Finally, the launcher will take the output path for the file and pass it to the ui handler for completion display.

-Logging and errors are handled in the launcher primarily beacuse that's how I've done it in Go so far -- happy to learn new paradigms.
+- Decoupling fullname creation from sorting
+- Looping main flow and expanding intake to accept multiple files
+- Accepting and parsing args for e.g. filters, aggregations, export formats